 Alarmingly, this growth has occurred in an ecosystem without comprehensive and consistent supervision and examination of cryptocurrency and stablecoin issuers and arrangements.
-As a result, matters routinely addressed in the supervision and examination processes of regulated financial institutions - matters such as capital and liquidity, reserve maintenance and management, operational risk, third party risk management, data security, data privacy, and anti-money-laundering and sanctions compliance - are often left unaddressed, resulting in the market and end-users being exposed to the resulting risks.
+As a result, specific stablecoins have collapsed, exposing users to losses, and matters routinely addressed in the supervision and examination processes of regulated financial institutions - matters such as capital and liquidity, reserve maintenance and management, operational risk, third party risk management, data security, data privacy, and anti-money-laundering and sanctions compliance - often go unaddressed, exposing the market and end-users to the resulting risks on an ongoing basis.
 These risks are not merely theoretical.
-For example, issuers have abruptly decided to shut down operations/failed, and crypto-asset service providers have frozen accounts/cut off customers' access to their digital assets; arrangements have suffered massive, sudden shocks due to internal and external manipulation and attack, including cyberattack; is issuers have been found to have
+For example, specific stablecoins arrangements have completely collapsed; issuers have abruptly decided to shut down operations/failed, and crypto-asset service providers have

-&lt;sup>8 Majority Committee Memorandum, "Digital Assets and the Future of Finance: The President's Working Group on Financial Markets' Report on Stablecoins" (Feb.
+8 Majority Committee Memorandum, "Digital Assets and the Future of Finance: The President's Working Group on Financial Markets' Report on Stablecoins" (Feb.
 3, 2022), p.
 2. See also Senate Banking Committee, "Stablecoins: How Do They Work, How Are They Used, and What Are Their Risks?"
 Full Committee Hearing (Dec.
 14, 2021).
-See Timothy G. Massad, "Regulating stablecoins isn't just about avoiding systemic risk," Brookings (Oct.
+9 See Raphael Auer and David Tercero-Lucas, "Distrust or speculation?
+The socioeconomic drivers of US cryptocurrency investments," Bank for International Settlements working paper No. 951 (July 2021), p.
+30 (concluding that [c]ryptocurrencies are not sought as an alternative to fiat currencies or regulated finance, but instead are a niche digital speculation object); and Chris Matthews, "SEC's Gensler warns Americans are diverting savings to 'speculative crypto assets,' says market needs investor protection," MarketWatch (May 17, 2022).
+10 See Timothy G. Massad, "Regulating stablecoins isn't just about avoiding systemic risk," Brookings (Oct.
 5, 2021); and Andrew Ross Sorkin, et al., "Here Come the Crypto Rules," The New York Times (Sept.
 24, 2021) (providing estimates that equate to an approximate 600% increase from 2020 to 2021).

-&lt;sup>10 See, e.g., CoinMarketCap, "Bitcoin," at Market Cap (ALL) (showing a greater-than-2500% increase in market capitalization for Bitcoin from 2017 to 2022) (Jan.
+11 See, e.g., CoinMarketCap, "Bitcoin," at Market Cap (ALL) (showing a greater-than-2500% increase in market capitalization for Bitcoin from 2017 to 2022) (Jan.
 31, 2022); CoinMarketCap, "Binance USD," at Market Cap (1Y) (showing a 1000% increase in market capitalization for Binance USD in the past year) (Jan.
 31, 2022); and "USD Coin," at Market Cap (1Y) (showing a more-than-800% increase in market capitalization for USD Coin in the past year).

-&lt;sup>11 As of June 17, 2022.
-See CoinMarketCap.com, providing market capitalization figures, and major cryptoassets by percentage of total market capitalization.
+12 As of August 4, 2022.
+See CoinMarketCap.com, providing market capitalization figures, and major crypto-assets by percentage of total market capitalization.

-&lt;sup>12 Although some proponents of stablecoins suggest that state money transmitter licensing regimes are sufficient to address the risks presented by stablecoins, state money transmitter licensing regimes largely pre-date the development of stablecoins, are often not fit for purpose, and may not even cover stablecoin arrangements at all.
-The G20, for example, has undertaken a study of the risks to the international monetary system presented by stablecoins.
+13 Although some proponents of stablecoins suggest that state money transmitter licensing regimes are sufficient to address the risks presented by stablecoins, state money transmitter licensing regimes largely pre-date the development of stablecoins, are often not fit for purpose, and may not even cover stablecoin arrangements at all.
+14 The G20, for example, has undertaken a study of the risks to the international monetary system presented by stablecoins.
 See G20, "Assessing the impact of stablecoins on the international monetary system: G20 and IMF to study the impact of Facebook's Libra project," G20 Insights (Dec.
 10, 2020).